 The legionaries were recruited between the age of 17 to 20 for sixteen years of service (The Marian Reforms).
 According to Vegetius, the Roman legionary should measure about 170 cm.
 Higher citizens could also join the army, and the standard for horsemen or the first legionary cohorts was about 180 cm.

-Roman legionaries were drinking diluted wine (daily ration approximately 0, 27 litres) or beer.
+Roman legionaries were drinking diluted wine (daily ration approximately 0,27 litres) or beer.
 It happened sometimes that the larger amount of alcohol led to some struggles.
-According to Tacitus, a historian of Roman Empire, once when legionaries and Gauls from the auxiliary formation were feasting together in Ticinium in 69 CE, a friendly wrestling competition turned into a fight as one of the Gauls started to laugh at a defeated Roman soldier.
+According to Tacitus, a historian of the Roman Empire, once when legionaries and Gauls from the auxiliary formation were feasting together in Ticinium in 69 CE, a friendly wrestling competition turned into a fight as one of the Gauls started to laugh at a defeated Roman soldier.
 The struggle quickly boiled into a riot and about 1000 people were killed as a result.

 Legionaries could not allow themselves to make any mistakes since they were strictly punished for each.
 A sentry caught sleeping during his watch was either killed or penalized.
-Supposedly Roman soldiers developed a particular way of sleeping during the watch – bracing with the whole body on the shield.
+Supposedly Roman soldiers developed a particular way of sleeping during the watch – bracing the whole body on the shield.
 Also in case the soldier responsible for building the camp was caught without his gladius, then he was condemned to death.

 This is one of the passages describing the position of the centurion:

 The centurion in the infantry is chosen for his size, strength and dexterity in throwing his missile weapons and for his skill in the use of his sword and shield; in short for his expertness in all the exercises.
-He is to be vigilant, temperate, accive and readier to execute the orders he receives than to talk; Strict in exercising and keeping up proper discipline among his soldiers, in obliging them to appear clean and well-dressed and to have their arms constantly rubbed and bright (…) The splendor of the arms has no inconsiderable effect in striking terror into an enemy..
+He is to be vigilant, temperate, acctive and readier to execute the orders he receives than to talk; Strict in exercising and keeping up proper discipline among his soldiers, in obliging them to appear clean and well-dressed and to have their arms constantly rubbed and bright (…) The splendor of the arms has no inconsiderable effect in striking terror into an enemy..
 Can that man be reckoned a good soldier who through negligence suffers his arms to be spoiled by dirt and rust?

 – Vegetius, Epitoma rei militaris